csm-18/stopwatch-web-app/README.md

-# timer-web-app
+# stopwatch-web-app

-A simple timer web app using vue for IngiteHack 2025.
+A simple stopwatch using vue for IngiteHack 2025.